Bringing Hope to Those Living in Poverty

 Will you dream with us?

 Lighting the Path creates sustainable solutions to alleviate poverty and enrich lives.
-We believe every person should be honored for their value and loved irregardless of their race, faith, gender, status, customs, lifestyle or history.
-It has been proven that poverty is one of the biggest barriers to education, health, and opportunity.
-Education, training, supplies, and micro-finance are the strongest ways to economically empower marginalized populations.
+We believe every person should be honored for their value and loved irregardless of their race, faith, gender, status, customs, lifestyle, abilities or history.
+We believe that if we are to ever help alleviate poverty we must empower those we are serving to help them be part of the solution.
+It has been proven that poverty is one of the biggest barriers to receiving an education, having good health, and income earning opportunities.
+Education, skill and business training, start up supplies, and micro-finance are some the ways we offer assistance to economically empower marginalized populations.

-There are core steps in providing effective sustainable solutions that will benefit individuals for a lifetime.
-The first and most important is to listen to what they say they need.
-You then evaluate the available resources and skills along with training and education needs and then develop empowerment programs to teach valuable skills to assist them in starting their own small enterprise.
+The core steps we believe should be considered in providing effective sustainable solutions that will benefit individuals for a lifetime start with, first and most importantly, listening to what they state they need.
+We then evaluate the available resources and skills along with training and education needs and develop empowerment programs to teach valuable skills to assist them in starting their own small enterprise.
 All this is done while maintaining cultural diversity and dignity.
 Our multifaceted approach promotes education and financial stability of individuals, families, and communities

-Women and girls are undervalued and under served in these countries.
+Women and girls are undervalued and under served in these countries with minimal rights.
 Our efforts focus on bringing value to women and girls, offering education and empowering them to earn a wage to raise their family’s standard of living.

 “When a foreigner resides among you in your land, do not mistreat them.
 The foreigner must be treated as your native born.
 Love then as yourself, for you were foreigners Leviticus 19:33-34